kyma-project/runtime-watcher/README.md

 - Runtime Watcher
 - Listener package

-For further details on Runtime Watcher's architectur, see the [Architecture](./docs/01-architecture.md) document.
+For further details on Runtime Watcher's architecture, see the [Architecture](./docs/01-architecture.md) document.